ManticoreGamesInc/platform-documentation/src/references/concurrent_storage.md

 # Concurrent Storage

-**Concurrent Storage** allows creators to wite data to a table for players or games concurrently.
+**Concurrent Storage** allows creators to write data to a table for players or games concurrently.
 Meaning the games will have the ability to write data when the player is offline (or online but on a different server), or write data that is shared across game instances.

 Creators can have **up to 16** concurrent shared player keys, and **up to 16** concurrent shared creator keys.
 In each project creators can select which keys are active through the **Shared Storage** window.
 Active keys can be found in the **Project Content** window in the **My Shared Keys** folder, and are accessed in scripts by their [Net Reference](../api/netreference.md).